OpenEvalProject/evals/manuscripts/elife-44431/v3/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/44431/elife-44431-fig9-v3.jpg)

-**Figure 9.:** Romero-Carvajal et al., 2015).Notch and fgf3 inhibit Wnt signaling in parallel in homeostatic neuromasts.
+**Figure 9.:** Notch and fgf3 inhibit Wnt signaling in parallel in homeostatic neuromasts.
 The downregulation of Notch and Fgf signaling after hair cell death leads to the upregulation of Wnt signaling and proliferation in central, differentiating and D/V, amplifying support cells.

 We conclude from these data that Notch and Fgf signaling largely act in parallel to inhibit Wnt signaling, with a small amount of proliferation being inhibited by Notch via the upregulation of Fgf signaling (Figure 9).
 Thus Notch and Fgf need both to be independently and transiently downregulated for efficient hair cell regeneration.